 When determining whether the credit risk of a financial asset has increased significantly since initial recognition and when estimating ECL, the Trust considers both quantitative and qualitative information that is reasonable and supportable and is relevant and available.
 There is a presumption in IFRS 9 that credit risk has increased significantly once payments are 30-days past due.
-However, the Trust's historical experience is that mortgages can become 30-days past due, but be brought up to date by the borrower, therefore another additional risk factor also needs to be identified for the mortgage to move to Stage 2.
+However, the Trust's historical experience is that mortgages can become 30-days past due, but be brought up to date by the borrower; therefore, other relevant risk factors also need to be identified for the mortgage to move to Stage 2.

-Other additional risk factors considered to identify a significant increase in credit risk are:
+Other relevant risk factors considered to identify a significant increase in credit risk are:

-- · Changes in the financial condition of the borrower; - Responsiveness of the borrower; - Current economic conditions: interest rates, housing prices, real estate and employment statistics; and - Supportable forward-looking information: macroeconomic factors, such as interest rate forecasts.
+- Changes in the financial condition of the borrower; - Responsiveness of the borrower; - Current economic conditions: interest rates, housing prices, real estate and employment statistics; and - Supportable forward-looking information: macroeconomic factors, such as interest rate forecasts.